EU court: Users must give 'active consent' for cookies | DW | 01.10.2019

 Read more: Is it time to #DeleteFacebook?

 Tuesday's ruling is likely to have a large impact on the global debate about online privacy.
-The EU started enforcing additional privacy protections in May 2018 with their General Data Protection (GDPR) regulation, which says companiesmust ask for users' consent via "an intelligible and easily accessible form," and allow them to easily withdraw it.
+The EU started enforcing additional privacy protections in May 2018 with its General Data Protection (GDPR) regulation, which says companies must ask for users' consent via "an intelligible and easily accessible form," and allow them to easily withdraw it.

 dj/msh (Reuters, AP, AFP)